 Dorrington, with help from makeup crew Hayley Ford and Rebecca Simpson, delivers Off Fleek’s message visually, with a minimum of dialogue.
 It’s not only about the bullying, though that is the most obvious issue.
 There’s also the disintegration of her family.
 It’s dinner but nobody is talking.
 Not beyond complaints and snarky comments anyway.
 This leaves Emma with no support in the face of the bullying and leaves her so much more vulnerable to it.

 Doing it in this manner avoids the tendencies shorts like this have for preachy dialogue which is nice.
 The final result is like one of those safety films you saw in school.
-The ones that used gory footage to shock you into changing your behavior.
+The ones that used gory footage to shock you into changing your behaviour.
 Except in Off Fleek, the effects aren’t awful.

 Off Fleek is currently playing festivals.
 You can check the production company Aura Films Facebook page for upcoming dates.